trustedshops-public/cot-js-integration-library/README.md

     <ENV> // Environment (optional) - dev, test, or prod, defaults to prod
 );

-// Set the cookie handler to handle cookies client.setCookieHandler(<COOKIE_HANDLER_INSTANCE>);
+// Set the cookie handler to handle cookies everytime before a request is made and handled client.setCookieHandler(<COOKIE_HANDLER_INSTANCE>);

+// Pass the actual url which the authentication has been started from to let authentication server verify the redirect uri e.g. 'https://www.example.com/shop' client.setRedirectUri(<REDIRECT_URI>);

 // Invoke handleCallback function to handle code coming from the authentication server await client.handleCallback(authCode);